 Is stress disrupting your employees’ lives?
 If not properly treated, stress can negatively affect every aspect of life.
 Luckily, there are lots of ways to keep stress levels in check.
-Read on for our best stress relief ideas for office life!
-Our 12 stress relief ideas for the office will provide you with instant stress relief.
+Learn some of the best stress relief techniques and tips for office life!
+These ideas for stress relief at work will provide you with instant gratification.

 We know for many employees, the 9 to 5 lifestyle can be pretty stressful.
 We all wish it wasn’t, but often there’s just no way around it.
 You show up, go to a few meetings, respond to emails, and try to squeeze in a bit of actual work before you head straight back into meetings for the rest of the day!
 You’re likely always on the go, from home to office, to meetings, networking, video conference calls and deadlines you have to meet.
 Perhaps when you get home at night you realize, for the first time all day, that you haven’t had a minute to stop, think, or relax.
 Maybe you realize, you’re stressed out.

-That’s why we’re here with instant stress relief tips, to help you and your whole company start feeling better–right now!
+That’s why we’re here with instant stress relief tips for the office and home, to help you and your whole company start feeling better–right now!

 Instant Stress Relief